rust-aarhus/meetups/README.md

 ## Preparing a talk
 If you need information about preparing a talk, you should look [here](talks.md).

-To propose a new talk, please find an event issue and comment on that.
+To propose a new talk, please find an event issue and create a sub-issue for your talk (use the template "Talk Proposal").

 You will find event issues where we are still looking for talks right [here][call-for-papers].

 ## Sponsoring a meetup
 If you would like to sponsor a meetup, you will find a list of meetups without a sponsor here [here][needs-sponsor].